This guidance is not a standard or regulation, and it creates no

 nature, informational in content, and are intended to assist employers in

 providing a safe and healthful workplace.
 The Occupational Safety and Health

 Act requires employers to comply with safety and health standards and

 regulations promulgated by OSHA or by a state with an OSHA-approved state plan.

 In addition, the Act's General Duty Clause, Section 5(a)(1), requires employers

 to provide their employees with a workplace free from recognized hazards likely

 to cause death or serious physical harm.

-The Illinois Department of Labor wants to help Illinois' logistics companies operate safely and effectively to ensure the revitalization of the state's economy.
-If you operate a logistics business in our state with 250 or fewer employees and would like to schedule a free, confidential health and safety consultation to review your operation and identify best practices for your business, please click here.
+The Illinois Department of Labor wants to help Illinois' small and midsize restaurants and retail locations operate safely and effectively to ensure the revitalization of the state's economy.
+If you operate a restaurant or retail location in our state with 250 or fewer employees and would like to schedule a free, confidential health and safety consultation to review your operation and identify best practices for your business, please click here.